John Bosco: Work with apprentices

 In the archives of the Salesian Congregation is a contract of apprenticeship, dated November 1851; another one on stamped paper costing 40 cents, dated 8 February 1852; and others have later dates.
 They are among the first contracts of apprenticeship to be found in Turin.
 All of them are signed by the employer, the apprentice, and Don Bosco.
 In those contracts, Don Bosco touched on many sensitive issues.
 Some employers customarily made servants and scullery boys of the apprentices.
 Don Bosco obliged them to agree to employ the boys only in their acknowledged trade.
-Employers used to beat the boys.
-Don Bosco required them to agree that corrections be made only verbally.
+Employers used to beat the boys, and Don Bosco required them to agree that corrections be made only verbally.
 He cared for their health and demanded that they be given rest on feast days and an annual holiday.
-Despite all the efforts and contracts, however, the situation of the apprentices of the time remained difficult.
+Despite all the efforts and contracts, the situation of the apprentices of the time remained difficult.

-One influential friend was Piedmontese Justice Minister Urbano Rattazzi.
+One influential friend was the Piedmontese justice minister Urbano Rattazzi.
 He was anticlerical in his politics but saw some value in Bosco's work.
-While Rattazzi was pushing a bill through the Sardanian legislature to suppress religious orders, he advised Bosco on how to get around the law.
+While Rattazzi was pushing a bill through the Sardinian legislature to suppress religious orders, he advised Bosco on how to get around the law.
 He found a religious order to keep the oratory going after its founder's death.
-Bosco had been thinking about that problem too and had been slowly organizing his helpers into a loose "Congregation of St. Francis de Sales".
+Bosco had been thinking about that problem too and had been slowly organizing his helpers into a loose Congregation of St. Francis de Sales.
 He was also training select older boys for the priesthood.
-Another supporter of the idea to establish a religious order to carry out Bosco's vision was the reigning pope, Pope Pius IX.
+Another supporter of the idea of establishing a religious order to carry out Bosco's vision was the reigning pope, Pope Pius IX.